Close-up of a white floral arrangement in a modern kitchen with marble backsplash and wicker basket.

 Who Should You Hire First?
 Key Considerations for Homeowners

-Every project requires a contractor or builder, and depending on the scope, it should also include an architect, an interior designer, or both.
+Every project requires a contractor or builder, and depending on the scope, it should also include an interior designer, architect, or both.
 General contractors manage the construction, like framing walls, running plumbing and electrical, coordinating trades, and overseeing the physical execution of your project.
-In contrast, architects and interior designers focus on the design vision—space planning, layout, aesthetics, materials, and how the space functions—ensuring that what gets built aligns beautifully with your goals and lifestyle.
+In contrast, an architect focuses on the structure and layout and an interior designer focuses the design vision - space planning, layout, aesthetics, materials, and how the space functions - ensuring what gets built aligns beautifully with your goals and lifestyle.

 Here’s why:

 The truth is, in order to get an accurate estimate from a contractor, your design needs to come first.
-Without detailed plans, a contractor is simply guessing.
+Without detailed plans, a contractor's estimate will change once all the decisions have been made for the design.
 While they may help troubleshoot layout or feasibility, their expertise is in executing a design - not creating one.

 That’s why it’s better to hire an interior designer, and possibly an architect, before you bring on a contractor.

-When to Bring in an Architect: Planning New Builds and Extensive Renovations
+When to Bring in an Architect: Planning New Builds and Additions

-If you are planning a new build, addition, or extensive renovation, hiring a licensed architect is a wise investment.
+If you are planning a new build, addition, or historic renovation project, hiring a licensed architect is a wise investment.
 Architects specialize in the design and structure of buildings, ensuring they not only look beautiful but are also safe, code-compliant, and thoughtfully laid out.
 Hiring an architect first sets your project on the right path.
 It helps prevent costly changes midstream by establishing a clear and cohesive plan from the outset.

 During the planning and design process, your architect can: